Grashjs/user-guide/workflows-management/preventive-maintenance-pm/managing-pm.md

 ##### Viewing a PM Work Orders

-Users can also view PM Work Orders Scheduling from the main menu under “Work Orders” Refer to:  “[Viewing Work Orders](../../workflows-management/work-order/managing-manual-work-orders.md/#viewing-work-orders)” and setting “[More Filters](../../workflows-management/work-order/managing-manual-work-orders.md/#more-filters)” for more finetuning.
+Users can also view PM Work Orders Scheduling from the main menu under “Work Orders” Refer to:  “[Viewing Work Orders](../../workflows-management/work-order/managing-manual-work-orders.md/#viewing-work-orders)” and setting “[More Filters](../../workflows-management/work-order/managing-manual-work-orders.md/#more-filters)” for more fine-tuning.

 By understanding the permissions and notifications associated with PM tasks, users of different roles within Atlas CMMS can effectively collaborate to ensure that preventive maintenance activities are executed efficiently and effectively, contributing to improved asset reliability and operational performance.